1955 Le Mans disaster: Legacy

 Over the next year, the Automobile Club de l'Ouest (ACO) set about making extensive track improvements and infrastructure changes at the Circuit de la Sarthe—the pit straight was redesigned and widened to remove the kink just before the start-finish line, and to give room for a deceleration lane.
 The pits complex was pulled down and rebuilt, giving more room to the teams, but thereby limiting spaces to only 52 starters rather than the previous 60.
 The grandstand was demolished and rebuilt with new spectator terraces and a wide ditch between them and the racetrack.
 Track safety technology and practices evolved slowly until F1 driver Jackie Stewart organized a campaign to advocate for better safety measures ten years later.
 Stewart's campaign gained momentum after the deaths of Lorenzo Bandini and Jim Clark.

-Fitch became a major safety advocate and began active development of safer road cars and racing circuits.
+American John Fitch became a major safety advocate and began active development of safer road cars and racing circuits.
 He invented traffic safety devices currently in use on highways, including the sand-and-air-filled Fitch barrels.